COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Predicting Whether an Explanation is Helpful and Why

 \subsection{Dataset Statistics}

 We inspected multiple aspects of our entire \ourdataset dataset. \Cref{tab:length_stats} shows the token length distribution for posts and notes correspondingly.
-The median token number are 42 for posts and 70 for notes, which suggests most posts and notes are short text snippets.
+The median token numbers are 42 for posts and 70 for notes, which suggests most posts and notes are short text snippets in our dataset.

-In \Cref{tab:notes_per_claim}, we observe that 84.74\% of posts have only one note, 11.84\% have two notes, and the remaining posts contain three or more notes. \Cref{tab:claim_helpfulness_distribution} shows that 64.2\% of posts have notes that are all rated as helpful, 31.4\% have only unhelpful notes, and the remaining 4.4\% include notes with mixed ratings.
+In \Cref{tab:notes_per_claim}, we observe that 84.74\% of posts have only one note, 11.84\% have two notes, and the remaining posts contain three or more notes. \Cref{tab:claim_helpfulness_distribution} shows that 64.36\% of posts have notes that are all rated as helpful, 31.30\% have only unhelpful notes, and the remaining 4.34\% include notes with mixed ratings.
 There are eight predefined reasons for a note being rated as helpful and ten reasons for being rated as unhelpful.
-The most common helpful reasons are \texttt{helpfulAddressClaim}, \texttt{helpfulImportantContext}, and \texttt{helpfulClear}, whereas \texttt{nothelpfulArgumentativeOrBiased} and \texttt{nothelpfulMissingKeyPoints} are the most frequent unhelpful reasons (See detailed reason distribution in Appendix \Cref{fig:reason_dist}).
+The most common helpful reasons are \texttt{helpfulAddressClaim}, \texttt{helpfulImportantContext}, and \texttt{helpfulClear}, whereas \texttt{nothelpfulArgumentativeOrBiased} and \texttt{nothelpfulMissingKeyPoints} are the most frequent unhelpful reasons.